Mass Spectrometry & Spectroscopy

 Deliberately mislabelling products for financial gain is one of the most common examples of food fraud.
 The horse meat scandal of 2013 that saw products such as beef lasagne adulterated with horse meet and deliberately mislabelled, is an example of this type of food fraud.

 These are just some examples of the types of food fraud faced by the industry.
 Foodomics, a discipline that uses advanced analytical techniques to profile samples and track crimes back to the source, plays a critical role in fighting food fraud.
 Find out more in ‘A Complete Guide to Food Fraud & Foodomics’.
+Or read 'Accurate Testing Keeps Farm Animals Healthy' to discover the importance of testing on animals at the very start of the food production chain.

 View all digital editions